Ontotext-AD/ontotext-yasgui/README.md

 > false of the optimization configuration in Yasgui/webpack/config.ts file.

-Read [Development guide](ontotext-yasgui-web-component/src/docs/development-guide.md) before starting some development in this project.
+Read [Development guide](ontotext-yasgui-web-component/src/docs/development-guide.md) before starting any development in this project.

-# Usage of the component
+## Usage of the component
 After the `ontotext-yasgui-web-component` is built, then it can be used in every supported by `stenciljs` framework or in native javascript applications.
 Read [Usage guide](ontotext-yasgui-web-component/README.md) for details how to use it.

-# Starting a development server
+## Starting a development server
 A development server can be run by executing the ``` npm run start ``` command.
 This will run a simple web server and deploy a sample web page with the `ontotext-yasgui-web-component` inside.
 The server supports a watch mode, and a live reload of the web browser.